mantidproject/mantid/docs/source/release/v6.2.0/mantidworkbench.rst

 Bugfixes
 --------

+- Fixed a bug in the Instrument Viewer causing the projection to not be updated when different axis views were selected in Full 3D.
 - Fixed a bug in the Sliceviewer when transposing MDE workspaces multiple times would cause the data to become all zeros.

 :ref:`Release 6.2.0 <v6.2.0>`